|Category||Administration and Management|

 - Travel should be booked well in advance so the expenditure is the most cost-effective available.

 - Economy class must be used for all journeys for which payment of fares is provided by the University.
-Any exception requires the prior approval of the Vice-Chancellor, subsequent to endorsement by the staff member’s direct manager and Divisional Head, or the approver specified under clause 2(a) b ii-iv for senior University representatives.
+Any exception requires the prior approval of the Vice-Chancellor, subsequent to endorsement by the staff member’s direct manager and Divisional Head, or the approver specified under clause 2(a) ii 2-4 for senior University representatives.

-- Where an external organisation has agreed to pay, or reimburse the University, for a university representative to travel at a class above economy, either by paying the full cost of the travel or the full cost of the upgrade, the University representative must provide evidence of this before the travel is confirmed.
+- Where an external organisation has agreed to pay, or reimburse the University, for a University representative to travel at a class above economy, either by paying the full cost of the travel or the full cost of the upgrade, the University representative must provide evidence of this before the travel is confirmed.
+Travellers considering using external or personal funding to upgrade above economy class are encouraged to consider the increased impact on climate change, as these classes of seat account for a greater share of the flight’s greenhouse gas emissions.

 - Staff and other University representatives are able to personally pay the cost of any upgrade above economy class on the condition that they provide evidence of their payment before the travel is confirmed and the upgrade does not result in any additional costs to the University.
 Payment by University representatives could include the use of personal airpoints or other personal rewards.